a-bakos/books-courses/README.md

 Author | Title | Publisher
 ------ | ----- | ---------
+Ed Catmull | [Creativity, Inc.: Overcoming the Unseen Forces That Stand in the Way of True Inspiration](https://www.amazon.co.uk/Creativity-Inc-Overcoming-Unseen-Inspiration/dp/0593070097/) | Bantam Press
+Kay Peterson | [How You Learn Is How You Live](https://www.amazon.co.uk/How-You-Learn-Live-Distributed/dp/1626568707/) | McGraw-Hill Education
 David Mcraney | [You Can Beat Your Brain](https://www.amazon.co.uk/dp/1780743742/) | Oneworld Publications David Mcraney | [You Are Not So Smart](https://www.amazon.co.uk/dp/1851689397/) | Oneworld Publications Michael Jay Geier | [How to Diagnose and Fix Everything Electronic](https://www.amazon.co.uk/gp/product/0071848290) | McGraw-Hill Education